ivanslapnicar/EuroCC-Course-Signal-and-Data-Procesing-in-Julia.jl/README.md

 This opens local Pluto server in your browser.
 Now you can choose the notebook and run it (the notebboks are located in the directory `EuroCC-Course-Signal-and-Data-Procesing-in-Julia.jl/Lectures/`).

+## Contents

+The lectures are intended for students, scientists, and programmers working in data analysis and artificial intelligence.
+The lectures describe three algorithms used in signal processing and data analysis.
+The algorithms use methods of linear algebra to solve the following problems:

+### Signal Decomposition

+_Input:_ Suppose we are given a data signal that consists of several nearly mono-components (almost periodic signal where amplitude, frequency, and phase slightly change in time).

+_Question:_ Can we recover the mono-components?

+_Answer:_ YES, with an efficient algorithm using fast eigenvalue decomposition of Hankel matrices!

+_Applications:_ Mono-component recovery can be successfully used to analyse audio signals.

+### Sparse + Low-rank Splitting

+_Input:_ Suppose we are given a data matrix, and know that it has a form A=L+S, where L is a matrix of low rank and S is a sparse matrix
+(but we know neither the rank nor the location of the non-zero entries).

+_Question:_ Can we recover L and S?

+_Answer:_ YES, with high probability using an efficient algorithm based on singular value decomposition and iterative thresholding!

+_Applications:_ Detecting moving objects in video surveillance, latent semantic indexing, collaborative filtering.

+### Compressive Sensing

+_Input:_ Several samples of a sparse signal.
+The number of samples is (far) smaller than the desired signal resolution.

+_Question:_ Can we recover the sparse signal from a few measurements?

+_Answer:_ YES, for some signals and carefully selected measurements using l1 minimization (linear programming)!

+_Applications:_ Images.